Resource Spotlight

 Speakers can obtain advice regarding their speech through an email consultation.
 A speech may be at any stage of the development process.
 A consultant will watch the speech and give the speaker an overview of the text's strengths and weaknesses.

-The Brand-New Course Mentoring Program
+The Course Mentoring Program

 Course mentors are part of the Bear CLAW's Peer Assisted Study Session (PASS) Programming.
 They're a series of academic enhancement group sessions for students taking historically difficult courses.
 Led by Course Mentors, the sessions are provided for all students who want to improve their understanding of course material and improve their grades.
 Attendance at sessions is voluntary.
 This semester, we're supporting select AGR, BMS, CHM, DTN, and GLG classes.